apmlabs/ace-box/Readme.md

 `terraform plan -destroy` | view a speculative destroy plan, to see what the effect of destroying would be |
 `terraform show` | Outputs the resources created by Terraform.
 Useful to verify IP addresses and the dashboard URL.

-### Behind the scenes
-Spinning up an ACE-Box instance can be split into two main parts:

-1) Deploying a VM: This happens automatically when you use the included Terraform projects or you can bring your own VM.
-2) After a VM is available, the provisioners install the ACE-Box framework.
-This process itself consists in a couple steps:
-   1) Working directory copy: everything in [user-skel](/user-skel) is copied to the VM local filesystem
-   2) Package manager update: [init.sh](/user-skel/init.sh) is run.
-This runs an `apt-get` update and installs `Python3.9`, `Ansible` and the `ace-cli`
-   3) `ace prepare` command is run, which asks for ACE-Box specific configurations (e.g. protocol, custom domain, ...)
-   4) Once the VM is prepared, `ace enable USECASE_NAME|USECASE_URL` command is run to perform the actual deployment of the modules (e.g: softwares, applications, ..) and implement the configurations that have been defined in the use-case's configuration files

 <br>